History of alcoholic beverages: Pre-Columbian America

 Manioc root being prepared by Indian women to produce an alcoholic drink for ritual consumption, by Theodor de Bry, Frankfurt, 1593.
 Women in the lower left can be seen spitting into the manioc mash.
 Salivary enzymes break down complex starches, and saliva introduces bacteria and yeast that hasten the fermentation process.

 Cauim is a traditional alcoholic beverage of the Native American populations of Brazil since pre-Columbian times.
 It is still made today in remote areas throughout Panama and South America.
 Cauim is very similar to chicha and it is also made by fermenting manioc or maize, sometimes flavored with fruit juices.
 The Kuna Indians of Panama use plantains.
 A characteristic feature of the beverage is that the starting material is cooked, chewed, and re-cooked prior to fermentation.
 As in the making of chicha, enzymes from the saliva of the cauim maker break down the starches into fermentable sugars.

 Tiswin, or niwai is a mild, fermented, ceremonial beverage produced by various cultures living in the region encompassing the southwestern United States and northern Mexico.
 Among the Apache, tiswin was made from maize, while the Tohono O'odham brewed tiswin using saguaro sap.
 The Tarahumara variety, called tesgüino, can be made from a variety of different ingredients.
 Recent archaeological evidence has also revealed the production of a similar maize-based intoxicant among the ancestors of the Pueblo peoples.

-Cacao wine was produced during the formative stage of the Olmec Culture (1100–900 BC).
+Fermented cacao beverages were produced during the formative stage of the Olmec Culture (1100–900 BC).
 Evidence from Puerto Escondido indicates that a weak alcoholic beverage (up to 5% alcohol by volume) was made from fermented cacao pulp and stored in pottery containers.